 1. Develop Multisystemic Therapy for children/youth with identified and diagnosed mental health challenges and involvement with juvenile court.
 This is very intensive in-home therapeutic services that address the whole family situation.

 2. Develop Wraparound on a smaller scale – addressing the BHJJ population – with the long-term goal of expanding Wraparound as our coordination model for intersystem involved children/youth and their families (with the goal of replacing the traditional Cluster model by July 1, 2010).
 The implementation of Wraparound has already begun for the BHJJ population with trained Wraparound Facilitators working out of NAMI of Greater Toledo and we are diligently working to plan and prepare for the transition from the traditional Cluster Model (currently called Creative Options) to Wraparound.

-Juvenile Divisions hear cases involving persons under 18 years of age, and cases dealing with unruly, abused, dependent, and neglected children.
-They also have jurisdiction in adult cases involving paternity, child abuse, nonsupport, visitation, custody, and contributing to the delinquency of a minor.
+The Juvenile Division hears cases involving persons under 18 years of age, and cases dealing with unruly, abused, dependent, and neglected children.
+They also have jurisdiction in adult cases involving paternity, child abuse, nonsupport of dependents, visitation, custody, and contributing to the delinquency of a minor.